 For second and subsequent annual returns, companies are required to file their annual return or B1, along with their financial statements, within 56 days of the ARD.

-An Annual Return Date (ARD) of a company is the latest date to which an annual return must be made up.
+An Annual Return Date (ARD) of a limited company is the latest date to which an annual return must be made up.

 An Annual Return Date (ARD) must be filed no more than nine months from the financial year end.
 For example, if the Irish company has a 31st December year end, their latest annual return date would be 30th September.